AMWA-TV/info-005/docs/Controller Guide.md

 ![IS-05 Interactions in a Networked Media System](./images/IS-05_Interactions.svg)

-The IS-05 specification describes the requirements for Controllers in the document entitled [Controllers](https://github.com/jonathan-r-thorpe/is-05/blob/jonathan-r-thorpe-nmos-controller/docs/Controllers.md) (link to be updated after IS-05 PR accepted).
+The IS-05 specification describes the requirements for Controllers in the document entitled [Controllers](https://specs.amwa.tv/is-05/releases/v1.1.2/docs/Controllers.html).

 ### IS-07 Event and Tally